 We’ve certainly moved in that direction over the past 225 years, but we will continue to innovate until everyone is invested.
 With each advancement since 1792, we’ve chipped away at the deterrents that have kept investing out of the hands of more people.

-In one week, on December 13th, M1 will announce the next step forward.
-We are excited to help lead the brokerage industry into a future of greater accessibility in personal finance and aid everyone in their quest to make their money work harder for them.
+At M1, we are excited to help lead the brokerage industry into a future of greater accessibility in personal finance and aid everyone in their quest to make their money work harder for them.